CyberEgo/SVGConverterCLI/README.md

 - **Installation Issues**:

   - If you encounter issues installing `System.CommandLine`, ensure you include the `-Prerelease` flag.
-  - Example:

 - **Ambiguous Method Calls**:

   - If you receive errors about ambiguous calls to `SvgDocument.Open<T>`, use the overload without the second parameter or cast `null` appropriately.
-  - Example:

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements